The Beverly Hillbillies: Theatrical adaptation

 A three-act stage play based on the pilot was written by David Rogers in 1968.

-The Deadly Hillbillies, an interactive murder mystery, was written by John R. Logue using the core cast of characters as inspiration.
-This Gypsy Productions Murder Mystery Parody features characters such as Jed Clumpett, Daisy May Mostes, and Jane Hatchaway.

 Comics

 Dell Comics adapted the series into a comic book series in 1962.
 The art work was provided by Henry Scarpelli.
 The comic ran for 18 issues, ending in August 1967.

+Board & Card Games

+Standard Toykraft released a board game based on the show called The Beverly Hillbillies Game.
+In the same year, Milton Bradley released a card game called Set Back: The Beverly Hillbillies Card Game in 1963.

+Trading Cards

+A set of trading cards based around the show were released by Topps in 1963 and Eclipse in 1993.

 Feature film

 In 1993, a film version of The Beverly Hillbillies was released starring Jim Varney as Jed Clampett and featuring Buddy Ebsen in a cameo as Barnaby Jones, the lead character in his long-running post-Hillbillies television series.

 Computer game

 Based on The Beverly Hillbillies movie, a PC computer adventure game for operating system MS-DOS was developed by Synergistic Software, Inc. and published in 1993 by Capstone Software.